Previous Post: Day 10 – Batsyak Camp (Parsye Khola) To Damodar Kunda

 We set off around 7:15 and, as the images show, it was more of the sunny weather we had for most of the trip.
 About a half-hour later, I stopped on the trail to take the photos you see above and below.
 First I looked back at some of the approaching porters and a couple of my fellow trekkers.
 Visible in the image is the row of small boulders.
 I figured that it was the work of the Dhi and Yara villagers keen on developing the trekking route through their district.

-Then I turned around and looked at the trail with yet more porters and trekkers.
+Then I turned around and looked up the trail with yet more porters and trekkers.
 The snowy peaks would increasingly dominate our views for the next three days – we were now in the mountaineering phase of our trip!
 The trip notes had even recommended mountaineering boots and crampons as essential for at least the crossing of the Saribung La a couple of days later.

 We passed by a large rock cairn and down below we saw a herder’s corral.
 Other than the retreating climbing party at Ghuma Thanti, we had seen no one since leaving Luri Gompa.
 No herders, no pilgrims, no trekkers.
 Perhaps things get a bit busier later in the season?

 Two porters can be seen on the patch of snow in the bottom third of the image below.
-They would continue over the upcoming ridge and then head down to the Namta Khola river bed and round the corner towards our campsite to the south.
+They would continue over the upcoming ridge and then head down to the Namta Khola river bed and around the corner towards our campsite to the south.

 It was late April and the river was a mere trickle with parts of it frozen.
 It would look different in August or September with a summer’s worth of glacial melt streaming down.
 Then trekkers may have to do some wading to get across; we would not have to do any of this.